Hullow/Minishell/Documentation/Notes/SHELL-FUNCTIONING.md

     If host is a valid hostname or Internet address, and port is an integer port number or service name, Bash attempts to open the corresponding UDP socket.
 ```

-#### 3.4.5.
-Lack of file descriptor number (Implicit redirections)
-- IF
-	- the file descriptor number is omitted, and
-	- the first character of the redirection operator is ‘<’

-=> the redirection refers to the standard input (file descriptor 0)

-- IF
-	- the file descriptor number is omitted, and
-	- the first character of the redirection operator is ‘>’

-=> the redirection refers to the standard output (file descriptor 1)

 ## 4. [Command execution](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_09)
 A **command** is either a **simple command** or a **pipeline**.
 - Unless otherwise cited, the exit status of a command shall be that of the last simple command executed by the command.